celo-org/celo-monorepo/packages/docs/developer-resources/introduction.md

 - **[ContractKit](contractkit/README.md)** is a library to help developers and validators interact with the Celo Blockchain and Celo Core Contracts.
 It is well suited to developers looking for an easy way to integrate Celo Smart Contracts within their applications.

-- **[DAppKit](dappkit/README.md)** is a lightweight set of functions that allow mobile DApps to use the Celo Blockchain node bunded with the Celo Wallet to sign transactions and access the user's address.
-This allows for a better user experience: only one node needs to run on the device, so consuming fewer resources.
+- **[DAppKit](dappkit/README.md)** is a lightweight set of functions that allow mobile DApps to work with the Celo Wallet to sign transactions and access the user's account.
+This allows for a better user experience: DApps can focus on a great native experience without having to worry about key management.
 It also provides a simpler development experience, as no state or connection management is necessary.

 If you'd like to see the Celo SDK expanded to support your favorite technology or application, please join the conversation on the [Celo Forum](https://forum.celo.org/c/applications-and-ecosystem-development) or [Discord](https://discordapp.com/channels/600834479145353243/600839784700837926) and tell us what you'd like to build- we highly encourage contributions!